mribeirodantas/DIB_COVID19_paper/README.md

 More install options [here](https://dvc.org/doc/install).

 ## Get data
-If you move into data/preprocessed/ you will see the folder is empty.
+If you move into data/preprocessed/ you will see  that the folder is empty.
 Yes, it is, dataset files should not be there, afterall they are not tracked by git.
-The same thing applies to data/raw.
-In order to get the data, you should run:
+The same thing applied to data/raw.
+It is not recommended to track big files and objects with git.
+The documentation folder folder will not be there either (though you can see the documentation.dvc file there, which means DVC tracks it ).

 `dvc pull`

 It's the same reasoning as if you wanted to get the latest tracked code by git (git pull).
-Now you will find the files in the data/raw and data/preprocessed files.
+Now you will find the files in the data/raw and data/preprocessed files, and also the documentation files in the documentation folder.

 ## Reproduce the pipeline
 Let's say you have an updated version of one or more of the raw files, on the